TamaraKosovac/IT-equipment-web-shop/README.md

 # 💻 IT equipment web shop

-An IT product webshop developed using Laravel, Vue.js and the Bagisto eCommerce platform.
+An IT product webshop for managing sales and customer interaction, developed using Laravel, Vue.js and the Bagisto eCommerce platform.

 ---